Coastal Carolina University: Thompson Library

-Thompson Library, which opened in Fall 2024, is a $29.8 million, two-story, 64,000-square-foot library.

-The library is named in memory of longtime Conway residents John and Barbara (Richardson) Thompson, who gave a $4.425 million estate gift to the University.
+Thompson Library, which opened in the fall of 2024, is a $29.8 million, two-story, 64,000-square-foot library.
+It is named in memory of longtime Conway residents John and Barbara (Richardson) Thompson, who gave a $4.425 million estate gift to the university.

 Reserve Officers Training Corps (ROTC) and Veterans Services

 Coastal Carolina University is home to the Chanticleer Company of the U.S. Army ROTC program.
 CCU's Office of Veterans Services provides the growing veteran and veteran family member population at CCU.
 The university's Center for Military and Veterans Studies records and preserves the oral histories of South Carolina veterans for the Library of Congress.